Find LA Movers

 In addition, tips may be expected a bit more in LA than some other parts of the country.
 That’s because tips are common there – they ranked #20 on the biggest tipper cities.

-A good rule of thumb is to tip between 5% and 10% of your total moving bill.
+A good rule of thumb is to tip your Los Angeles movers between $50 and $60 per mover per hour.